piboistudios/hxdbc/README.md

 This library depends on the [`odbc-native`](https://github.com/piboistudios/odbc-native) library

 ## Build Steps
 Run `nmake` on `native/Makefile.msvc` to build the native library.
 The resultant `odbc.dll` will need to be present alongside the `.hl` file at runtime.
+(You may have to modify the Makefile to point to your SDK directory where `odbc32.dll` is located... refer to the existing path for a hint as to where yours might be)

+More improvements to come here.

 ## Usage